purans939/IT490-SPYHunters/README.md

 # IT490-SPYHunters
-IT490 Systems Integration Course - Finding all market data on $SPY to follow price trend
+IT490 Systems Integration Course
+SPY Hunters - Finding all market data on $SPY to follow price trend

+Team:
+Puran Shievkumar
+Dylan Clerigo